hchia93/bt-lumina/README.md

 # BT-Lumina

-Lumina is an ImGui-based Bluetooth Smart Device Controller.
+Lumina is an ImGui-based BLE controller.
 This project provides a lightweight, Windows GUI application for managing Bluetooth devices using ImGui + GLFW3 + OpenGL.

 ![Preview](preview.png)

+> **Note**: This project is currently halt due to direction reaglinment.

 ## Project Structure